 Faculty members are expected to post and to keep regular office hours open to students without prior appointment.
 Office hours are important for students to address problems related to the course and to develop personal relationships with faculty.
 Because UCLA is large and complex and many students live some distance from the campus, it is difficult for some students to develop the sense of community that is important to their academic success.
 It is, therefore, important that instructors encourage students to come to their office hours.
 Depending upon the size of the class, instructors might consider requiring students to visit their office hours once during the first weeks of the quarter; undergraduates report that subsequent visits to office hours are much easier and less stressful than the first visit.
 Many instructors also add additional office hours or set up student appointments immediately before examinations and paper deadlines, when students are most eager to discuss course material.

 Students sometimes turn to faculty for general advice and guidance on a variety of subjects such as choosing useful electives to enhance their careers or improving their chances of getting into graduate school.
 Instructors are not accountable for dispensing this type of informal advice.
 For specific queries regarding scholarship, major, and degree requirements, however, faculty should not attempt to answer these questions unless they feel certain they have the correct and current information.
 Faculty members should refer students to the appropriate advising office in their department, College, or school.
 Staff counselors and faculty advisors are trained to deal with the complexities of degree and major requirements.
-Letters and Science students may also use the modeling capabilities of the campus degree audit system, available in department counselors’ offices or through URSA.
+Letters and Science students may also use the modeling capabilities of the campus degree audit system, available in department counselors’ offices.
 Erroneous advice from faculty will not excuse a student from the requirements.
 It is often a good idea to telephone the department’s academic advisor or the staff counselors in the school or College when consulting with the student.
 Instructors will, in that way, not only give the student the best advice possible but will also protect themselves from the effects of student misunderstandings and misinterpretations.

 During office hours, faculty members may be the first people to notice that a student is having problems, so they should familiarize themselves with the campus resources for counseling and advising.
 The resources fall into four areas: background and preparation for college work, career planning, personal problems, and individualized teaching and tutoring, are discussed below.